SAP-samples/teched2022-DA161/exercises/ex1/README.md

 🚩 We are now interested in adding another KPI to summarize the Average Salary that we are paying our employees.
 To make it easier, let's duplicate the existing KPI so that we don't need to worry much about the formatting of the object.

-100. Click on the **Numeric Point Chart Operating Income for 2022**
+100. Click on the Numeric Point Chart for Operating Income for 2022
 101. Click the **More** Action icon
 102. Hover over **Copy** and select **Duplicate**